-- d.
+- (4) Two (2) five (5)-foot amenity zones; and - (5) Two (2) six (6)-foot sidewalks. - e.
 Flexible access corridor.
-Flexible access corridors provide for active transportation and essential vehicular access, including, but not limited to, parking, pick-up/drop-off, maintenance, and emergency vehicle access, which will be identified during the development review process. - Streetscape elements.
-Flexible access corridors shall contain the following elements at a minimum and a required corridor width of 51 feet: - (1) Two (2) 10-foot travel lanes serving vehicles and active transportation modes; - (2) Two (2) 10-foot sidewalks; - (3) Two (2) five (5)-foot amenity zones; - (4) Two (2) six (6)-inch curbs; and - (5) Street and pedestrian-scale lighting to meet applicable illumination standards contained in the Transportation Design Manual. - ii.
-If on-street parking is provided by development, then the corridor width must be widened beyond the minimum by an additional 8 feet per parking lane. - e.
+Flexible access corridors accommodate active transportation and essential vehicular access, including, but not limited to, parking, pick-up/drop-off, maintenance, and emergency vehicle access, which will be identified during the development review process.
+Unlike enhanced flexible access corridors described in B.3.d of this section, standard flexible access corridors are not required to include on-street parking or wider amenity zones on both sides. - Streetscape elements.
+Flexible access corridors shall contain the following elements at a minimum and a required corridor width of 41 feet: - Two (2) 10-foot travel lanes serving vehicles and active transportation modes; - (2) Two (2) 6-foot sidewalks; - (3) Two (2) four (4)-foot amenity zones; - (4) Two (2) six (6)-inch curbs; and - (5) Street and pedestrian-scale lighting to meet applicable illumination standards contained in the Transportation Design Manual. - ii.
+If on-street parking is provided by development, then the corridor width must be widened beyond the minimum by an additional 8 feet per parking lane. - f.
 Active transportation access corridor.
-Two active transportation access corridor types are available to select from to serve primarily pedestrians and cyclists connecting to and from Eastrail. - Type I: Active transportation access only.
-Corridors shall contain the following elements with a required corridor width of 30 feet: - (1) 14' pedestrian and bicycle path; - (2) Amenity zone consisting of landscape areas; - (3) Pedestrian-scale lighting; and - (4) Bollards at corridor access points with other transportation facilities restricting vehicular access to the corridor. - ii.
-Type II: Active transportation and emergency vehicle access.
-Corridors primarily serve active transportation and allow for emergency vehicle access.
-Corridors shall contain the following elements with a required corridor width of 30 feet: - (1) 20' shared active transportation and emergency vehicle path; - (2) Amenity zone consisting of landscape areas; - (3) Pedestrian-scale lighting - (4) Bollards at corridor access points with other transportation facilities restricting vehicular access to the corridor except for access by emergency vehicles; - f.
-Pedestrian corridor.
-Pedestrian corridors shall be outdoors and provide public access through and between larger blocks or development sites.
+Active transportation access corridors are corridors that primarily serve active transportation and allow for emergency vehicle access.
+Corridors shall contain the following elements with a required corridor width of 30 feet: - 20' shared active transportation and emergency vehicle path; - ii.
+Amenity zone consisting of landscape areas; - iii.
+Pedestrian-scale lighting; - iv.
+Bollards at corridor access points with other transportation facilities restricting vehicular access to the corridor except for access by emergency vehicles;